A24: 2018–2019: Popularity, management changes, and partnerships

-2020s–present: Academy Awards win, further agreements, and expansion
+2020–present: Academy Award wins, further agreements, and expansion

-In July 2021, A24 explored a possible buyout for between $2.5 billion to $3 billion.
+In July 2021, A24 explored a possible buyout from multiple suitors for between $2.5 billion and $3 billion.
+Also in 2021, Lee Isaac Chung's Minari (2020) earned a record of six Oscar nominations, and Valdimar Jóhannsson's Lamb (2021) was selected as a country's entry for the Academy Award for Best International Feature Film.

+In October 2021, former NBA Chief Financial Officer (CFO) J.B.
+Lockhart joined A24 as CFO.

 In January 2022, former HBO and Amazon MGM Studios TV executive Nick Hall joined A24 to oversee creative for the company's growing television slate.
-In April 2022, the company released its membership "AAA24" for subscription; members' benefits include early access to merch drops, exclusive merch for members only, monthly merch discounts for members, and a zine every four months.
+In April 2022, the company launched its subscription based membership program: AAA24.
+Membership benefits include free movie tickets, early access to merch drops, exclusive merch only available to members, discounts on merch, monthly store credit, a quarterly zine, a free birthday gift, and other perks such as giveaways and movie screenings.

-In March 2023, A24 became the first independent studio to win Best Picture, Best Director, and all four acting categories in a single year at the 95th Academy Awards.
+In March 2023, A24 became the first independent studio to win Best Picture, Best Director, and all four acting categories in a single year at the 95th Academy Awards for Everything, Everywhere, All at Once and The Whale.
+A24's Close, Aftersun, Causeway, and Marcel the Shell With Shoes On all received nominations that year.
 That same month, the company bought distribution rights to two older films released before the company's inception, starting with Darren Aronofsky's Pi (1998) and Jonathan Demme's Stop Making Sense (1984), both of which are remastered versions.

-In May 2023, Leonine Studios, a German independent film distributor, partnered with A24 to set up a joint label called "A24 | Leonine Studios", which will distribute films in Austria and Germany.
+In May 2023, German independent film distributor Leonine Studios partnered with A24 to set up a joint label, called "A24 | Leonine Studios", to distribute films in Austria and Germany.
 The next month, it was reported that former Disney General Entertainment Chairman Peter Rice signed a deal with A24 as an independent producer, agreeing to co-finance films for global distribution.

-During the 2023 Hollywood labor disputes, which took place from May 2 to November 9, A24 was approved to continue filming and promotional activities since it does not have ties to the Alliance of Motion Picture and Television Producers (AMPTP).
+During the 2023 Hollywood labor disputes, which took place from May 2 to November 9, A24 was approved to continue filming and doing promotional activities since it does not have ties to the Alliance of Motion Picture and Television Producers (AMPTP).